 What to Do After Losing Child Custody

 Losing custody of one’s child can be devastating, but it isn’t necessarily the end of the road.
 When the court takes away a parent’s custody rights, it’s because the judge believes that the child would enjoy a happier and healthier life under someone else’s care.
 Custody might have been granted to the child’s other parent, or perhaps to grandparents or other relatives.
-In any case, it is possible to regain custody of the child if one takes the necessary steps to prove that one is the best person to raise your child.
+In any case, it is possible to regain custody of the child if you take the necessary steps to prove that you are the best person to raise your child.

 If you lost custody of your child, consider why the court denied custody in the first place and take the necessary steps to turn your situation around.

 There are several reasons the court may choose to deny one parent custody.
 When custody is decided, the court considers several different factors, including the role each parent plays in caring for the child, the environment each parent provides for their child, and the child’s wishes.
 If the parents live in different areas, the court will also consider the child’s involvement in either community in order to assess their connection to the area.